westfolt/CARD_Probability/README.md

 Added fields for PSR probability calculation and additional info that helps operator to estimate information usability (probability calculated from low number of scans is not useful)

+17.01
+Added PSR Probability calculation,based on aircrafts already detected by SSR, in PSR sweep area
 TODO:
 add PR calculation for PSR
 add scale adjustments